blosmusic/BLOSRM1_RingMod/README.md

 ### INSTALLATION

-  -To install & use, place the VST file into the plugin directory of your chosen DAW.
+To install & use, place the VST file into the plugin directory of your chosen DAW.

-  -In your chosen DAW, add the VST to your signal chain.
+In your chosen DAW, add the VST to your signal chain.

-  -Set your parameters and play!
+Set your parameters and play!

-  -NOTE: Some DAWs may require you to refresh the VST path before using.
+NOTE: Some DAWs may require you to refresh the VST path before using.

 ### GENERAL